minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

     public class HangmanLexicon
     {
-        // This is the HangmanLexicon constructor
-        public HangmanLexicon()
+        public HangmanLexicon()   <-- the constructor
         {
-            // your initialization code goes here
+            your initialization code goes here
         }

+        .
+        .
-        // rest of HangmanLexicon class...
+        rest of HangmanLexicon class
+        .
+        .
     }

 Note that nothing in the main program should have to change in response to this